-Students study the structure and procedures of the US legal system; methods of legal analysis; writing and research; and basic terminology and principles of common law subjects including torts, contracts, and property.
-The course also provides a basic foundation for study of the US Constitution.
-Open to LLM and SJD students whose first law degree is from a non-US Law School.
+Students study the structure and procedures of the U.S. legal system; methods of legal analysis; writing and research; and basic terminology and principles of common law subjects including torts, contracts, and property.
+The course also provides a basic foundation for study of the U.S. Constitution.
+Open only to international students in LL.M. programs.